Thorny128/mad-minutes-practice/README.md

 # Upcoming Features
 * Data saving to a spreadsheet using Pandas DataFrame
+* Straightforward way to run this program (without needing to download the files)

 # Contact
 Alex Kuriakose, Class of '27 at Sharon High School\